kgoedecke/plugin-directory/README.md

 - [Colormate](https://github.com/themainingredient/colormate), by The Main Ingredient: Colormate is a kickass sketch plugin that will help you figure out how in the hell you ended up with 457 different greys, instead of the 1 grey Mandy gave you in the handover.
 Oops :flushed:
 - [Colors → Code](https://github.com/Sugarcode-Team/colors-to-code-sketch-plugin-live), by Sugarcode: Export Colors as organized Stylesheets for Android, CSS, Less, SCSS, Sass, React, ReactNative, Stylus, PostCSS and CSS Crush.
 - [Component8](https://www.whose.design/component8), by Groot Xu: Component8 stores 1000+ crafted components.
 Use them in Sketch by drag & drop.
-- [Connection Flow Arrows](https://github.com/faridsabitov/Sketch-Connection-Flow-Arrows), by Farid Sabitov: Plugin for generating easy to use connection flow arrows in Sketch
 - [Context](https://github.com/afnizarnur/context-sketch-plugin), by Afnizar Nur Ghifari: Count character, words, and paragraphs from a text layer easily inside Sketch!
 - [Copy Framer Code](https://github.com/perrysmotors/copy-framer-code), by Giles Perry: A Sketch plugin that copies any selected layer to the clipboard as code that can be pasted straight into a Framer prototype.
 - [Copy Optimized SVG Code](https://github.com/chenxsan/copy-optimized-svg-code), by chenxsan: Sketch plugin to copy optimized svg code